By using this site, you agree to our Privacy Policy and our Terms of Use.

 1. Legal Recognition and Jurisdiction: The fund must be approved by a federal or state agency, and it should be subject to the continuing jurisdiction of that agency.

-2. Purpose of Resolution: The fund must exist to resolve or satisfy one or more claim(s) resulting from an event or series of events that has led to said claim(s).
+2. Purpose of Resolution: The fund must exist to resolve or satisfy one or more claim(s) resulting from an event or series of related events that has led to said claim(s).

 IV.
 How Qualified Settlement Funds Work

 Once the defendant is released from the case, the QSF allows for the resolution of post-litigation issues.
 These can include allocation of settlement amounts between different plaintiffs, negotiation of liens, and planning for the settlement’s financial impact.
-The QSF acts as a temporary holding tank for the settlement proceeds until all allocation issues are resolved, and all funds are disbursed.
+The 468B fund acts as a temporary holding tank for the settlement proceeds until all allocation issues are resolved, and all funds are disbursed.

 V. Advantages of Using a Qualified Settlement Fund